What is Short Covering?

 Short covering is the means by which traders holding a short position in the stock market close out their trade.
 It is the buy transaction that closes out their initial sell transaction.

-Thank you for reading CFI’s explanation of short covering.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide on Short Covering.
 To keep learning and advancing your career, the following resources will be helpful: